MorrisCastro04/holbertonschool-higher_level_programming/python-more_classes/README.md

 task 3: Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) add a method that print the rectangle

 task 4: Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py) method with __repr_ to create a representacion of the class

+task 5: Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py) create a method to print something when the class is deleted